-Note 11 - Income Taxes
+Note 12 - Income Taxes

-For the three months ended March 31, 2018 and April 1, 2017, we recorded an income tax provision of approximately \$0.6 million and \$0.5 million, respectively.
-The income tax provisions for the three months ended March 31, 2018 and April 1, 2017 represent tax at the federal, state, and foreign statutory tax rates adjusted for withholding taxes, changes in uncertain tax positions, changes in the U.S. valuation allowance, as well as other non-deductible items in the United States and foreign jurisdictions.
-The difference between the U.S. federal statutory tax rate of 21% and our effective tax rate for the three months ended March 31, 2018 results from an increase in the valuation allowance that offsets expected tax benefit in the United States, foreign rate differential and withholding taxes, zero tax rate in Bermuda which results in no tax benefit for the pretax loss in Bermuda, and discrete benefit from the release of uncertain tax positions.
+For the three months ended June 30, 2018 and July 1, 2017, we recorded an income tax expense of approximately \$1.3 million and less than \$0.1 million, respectively.
+For the six months ended June 30, 2018 and July 1, 2017, we recorded an income tax expense of approximately \$1.9 million and \$0.6 million, respectively.
+The income tax expenses for the three and six month periods ended June 30, 2018 and July 1, 2017 represent tax at the federal, state, and foreign statutory tax rates adjusted for withholding taxes, changes in uncertain tax positions, changes in the U.S. valuation allowance, as well as other non-deductible items in the United States and foreign jurisdictions.
+The difference between the U.S. federal statutory tax rate of 21% and our effective tax rate for the three and six months ended June 30, 2018 results from an increase in the valuation allowance that offsets expected tax benefit in the United States, foreign rate differential and withholding taxes, zero tax rate in Bermuda which results in no tax benefit for the pretax loss in Bermuda, and discrete benefit from the release of uncertain tax positions.

-Through March 31, 2018, we continued to evaluate the valuation allowance position in the United States and concluded we should maintain a valuation allowance against the net federal and state deferred tax assets.
+Through June 30, 2018, we continued to evaluate the valuation allowance position in the United States and concluded we should maintain a valuation allowance against the net federal and state deferred tax assets.
 We will continue to evaluate both positive and negative evidence in future periods to determine if more deferred tax assets should be recognized.
 We don't have a valuation allowance in any foreign jurisdictions as it has been concluded it is more likely than not that we will realize the net deferred tax assets in future periods.

 We are subject to federal and state income tax as well as income tax in the various foreign jurisdictions in which we operate.
 Additionally, the years that remain subject to examination are 2014 for federal income taxes, 2013 for state income taxes, and 2011 for foreign income taxes, including years ending thereafter.
 However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses or tax credits were generated and carried forward, and make adjustments up to the amount of the net operating losses or credit carryforward amount.
+Our income tax returns are not under examination in any jurisdiction.